randomstatistic/kafka-bulk-consumer/README.md

 So you could:
 * Set the batch size to 1
-* Instantiate multiple consumer instances
+* Instantiate multiple kafka consumers

 But if you assume most message processing is successful, this hurts your processing rate, since you're throwing out most of kafka's per-client-instance processing speed.
 Further, the number of consumer